AltF02/AltF02/README.md

 # Thanks for visiting my profile 👋
 My name is Matthew, I'm a student that is really into programming and computers in general.
-I mainly do backend development and machine learning.
+I mainly do backend and systems development.

 I’m currently learning python, rust, go and javascript.
 I create discord bots, reddit bots and api's.
 I work with postgresql and sqlite databases.
 If you have the time, please take a look at my projects